 Jeff also collects quotes that capture his eye or as a recreational thinker, he comes up with his own.
 Some of his favorites are:

-• "The healthier the soil is, the healthier the plants—and the livestock and humans that consume them or their products—will be." — Jeff Hafner
+• "The healthier the soil is, the healthier and more nutrient dense the plants will be.
+Therefore the healthier the humans and livestock will be, who consume them or their products.." — Jeff Hafner

 • The land and soil are not for us—we borrow it from our kids and their futures.” — Jeff Hafner